InspiryThemes/realhomes-docs/docs/contact-page.md

 ### **Contact Form**

 Configure how the contact form works and where the emails go.
+Found in the same **Contact** settings section.

 ![Contact Form Tab](images/contact-page/contact-form-tab.png)